bozhinov/bHype/README.md

 Alternatives considered:
 + CBSD / ClonOS - Not moving fast enough for me
-+ bhyve-webadmin - lacks major features / not open source
++ BVCP (bhyve-webadmin) - Not open source (EULA so I won't even be peeking there)
-+ vm-bhyve - will probably reverse some of its functionalities and reuse them
++ vm-bhyve - Will probably reverse some of its functionalities and reuse them
-+ iohyve - will probably reverse some of its functionalities, especially the cloning one
++ iohyve - Will probably reverse some of its functionalities, especially the cloning one

 All PHP and not Python?
 + Less code/dependencies to maintain